 Here's the view looking the other way, toward the government building in the distance.

 Yvette Etscheit Adams, who lived her life on the island, wrote: "The Germans built the first roads in Kolonia.
 They were narrow, with one track for pedestrians and another for cyclists, each about six feet wide.
 One was located down on the water and the other started at the Spanish Wall and went up the hill to where the State legislative compound is.
 Mango trees were planted all the way along on both sides of the upper road.
 It was like being in a shaded tunnel when you walked there.
 It was nice because it was so hot.
 The Japanese cut down all the trees to widen the road."
+The irony is that they cut down the trees on a road they called the "tree-lined street."
 (Island Traders, p.
 68)

 Here's Trumbull's impression of the street a few years after the Americans incinerated it in 1944.
 "John deYoung and I went sightseeing in Kolonia our first night on the island.
 This didn't take long.
 Before the war, under the Japanese, Kolonia had been a neat little town by the seaside.
 The streets had been laid out in a more or less rectangular pattern, and there had been a main avenue--sort of a Ponape Ginza--with movie theater, shops and a night club and geisha house called the "Sun and Moon."
 All this was gone" (p.
 60).

-The Japanese military had taken over without resistance on October 7th, 1914.
+The Japanese military met no resistance when it took over Pohnpei on October 7th, 1914.
 After World War I, Japanese tenure was formalized in a League of Nations Mandate, and in 1922, the Japanese put control under the civilian Japanese South Seas Government (Nanyo-Cho).